ZPanelFR/zpx-get/README.md

 zpx-get
 =======

-zpx-get apt-get and yum for zpanelx
+zpx-get apt-get or yum for zpanelx